-James B. C. Doak, Jean-Pierre Chauvin, Grant A. Edey, Stephen W. Harapiak, Peter J. M. Hooper, the Hon.
+James B. C. Doak, Raffi Babikian, Jean-Pierre Chauvin, Marc C. Henderson, the Hon.
 Robert P. Kaplan and David L. McAusland.

-As at September 30, 2009, the following director was not independent:
+As at September 30, 2010, the following directors were not independent:

-Martin Quick, President and Chief Executive Officer
+Grant Edey, President and Chief Executive Officer and Martin Quick, former President and Chief Executive Officer.

-The Board is comprised of eight members, seven of whom are independent and one of whom is not.
+The Board is comprised of eight members, six of whom are independent and two of whom are not.
 Each of the eight directors is up for re-election, the majority of which are independent.
 The Board expects that future slates of directors will comprise a majority of independent outside directors.

-James B.C.
-Doak is a director of Advanced Explorations Inc., Cascades Inc. and Purepoint Uranium Group Inc.
+James B. C. Doak is a director of Cascades Inc., Purepoint Uranium Group Inc. and Eurocopter Canada Ltd.

-Grant A. Edey is a director of Baffinland Iron Mines Corporation.
+Grant A. Edey is a director of Baffinland Iron Mines Corporation and Primero Mining Corp.

-Peter J. Hooper is a director of Macusani Yellowcake Inc.
+Jean-Pierre Chauvin is a director of Macusani Yellowcake Inc.